teropa/triangle-tessellation/README.md

 The return value is an object of two properties, together representing an indexed mesh geometry suitable for 3D rendering:

 - `vertices` - an array of points
 - `faces` - an array of triangle faces, expressed as indexes into the `vertices` array.
+The faces will be in counterclockwise winding order based on the normal of the input triangle.

 ## Example